cloudera/hue/docs/sdk/sdk.md

 <img src="calculator_error.png">

-Hue noticed that an exception was thrown, and created a modal dialog error for you.
+HUE noticed that an exception was thrown, and created a modal dialog error for you.

 If you access the calculator URL at `/calculator` in your browser,